rsln-s/web/content/about.md

 ### Who am I?

 I'm a quantum algorithms researcher.
-Currently, I am a member of the [Future Lab for Applied Research and Engineering](https://www.jpmorgan.com/technology/flare) at JPMorgan Chase.
+Currently, I am a member of the [Global Technology Applied Research center](https://www.jpmorgan.com/technology/flare) at JPMorgan Chase.

 Check out my [CV](CV.pdf) or [Google Scholar](https://scholar.google.com/citations?user=PxOuGGcAAAAJ) to learn more about my work.
 Preprints of most of my papers are freely available on [arXiv](https://arxiv.org/a/shaydulin_r_1.html).